 Mix together the dried fruit and orange zest in a bowl.
 Set aside.
-Put the yeast in a jug with 15g of the caster sugar.
-Pour over 4 tablespoons of the warm milk and leave to foam for 5 minutes.
+Put the yeast in a jug with 15g caster sugar.
+Pour over 4 tbsp warm milk and leave to foam for 5 minutes.

-In a food processor, pulse the flour, 110g of the caster sugar, a pinch of salt, the mixed spice, cinnamon, a good grating of nutmeg and softened butter, until the mixture resembles breadcrumbs.
+In a food processor, pulse the flour, 110g caster sugar, a pinch of salt, the mixed spice, cinnamon, a good grating of nutmeg and the softened butter until the mixture resembles breadcrumbs.
 Tip into a large bowl and make a well in the centre.
 Pour in the yeast mixture and most of the remaining milk.
 Mix to a sticky dough, adding more milk if needed.

 Press the dough into a rectangular shape.
 Divide and shape into 16 balls of equal size.
 Place, almost touching, on baking trays lined with baking parchment.
 Cover with a damp tea towel and leave in a warm place until doubled in size and joined together – this may take up to an hour, depending on the temperature.

-Meanwhile, preheat the oven to 230°C, fan 210°C, gas 8.
-Beat the egg yolk with 1 tablespoon milk and gently brush the buns with the mixture.
+Meanwhile, preheat the oven to 230°C/fan 210°C/gas mark 8.
+Beat the egg yolk with 1 tbsp milk and gently brush the buns with the mixture.

-Mix together the plain flour and melted butter with 4 tablespoons of water to form a paste.
+Mix together the plain flour and 1 tbsp melted butter with 4 tbsp water to form a paste.
 Spoon into a piping bag with a plain nozzle and pipe a cross on the top of each bun.
-Bake in the oven for 5 minutes, then reduce the oven temperature to 190°C, fan 170°C, gas 5, and bake for a further 10-15 minutes until risen and golden.
+Bake in the oven for 5 minutes, then reduce the oven temperature to 190°C/fan 170°C/gas mark 5, and bake for a further 10-15 minutes until risen and golden.
 Remove from the oven and cool on a wire rack.

-In a small pan, gently heat the remaining 50g sugar with 2 tablespoons water to dissolve.
-Bring to the boil then brush over the cooled buns.
+In a small pan, gently heat the remaining sugar with 2 tbsp water to dissolve.
+Bring to the boil, then brush over the cooled buns.
 Allow to cool completely before serving.